DevExpress/devextreme-documentation/concepts/Common/.NET Backend Solutions/Web API Service (CRUD)/Web API Service (CRUD).md

 - **Multiple Authentication Strategies**
 You application’s authentication mechanism can leverage built-in support for OAuth2, JWT, and OpenID.
 You can also implement a custom authentication strategy.

-- **Cross-Platform Compatibility**
-Backend Web API Service is platform-agnostic.
-You can access user and role storage, permission management, authorization, reporting, and other functionality from various types of clients – web, mobile, and desktop applications.

 - **IDE Integration**
 If you work in Visual Studio 2022+ for Windows, integrated Solution Wizard automatically scaffolds your Web Service to speed up application development.